surveyjs/survey-library/docs/manage-default-themes-and-styles.md

 # Themes & Styles

-This help topic describes how to add SurveyJS themes to your Angular, Vue, React, Knockout, or jQuery application and switch between them if you want to apply multiple themes.
+This help topic describes how to add SurveyJS themes to your Angular, Vue, React, Knockout, or jQuery application and switch between them if you want to allow users to change the active theme.

 ## Add SurveyJS Themes to Your Application